 A Personal Message from Dr. Sarah:

 My journey into the medical field began when I was diagnosed with Rheumatoid Arthritis at age 13.
 As a child, I quickly became immersed in the western medical system and began to see that my condition was thought of as a life sentence and would be addressed primarily by managing my symptoms with heavy-hitting pharmaceuticals.
 I grew up in Oakland, California, and was lucky to be surrounded by an alternative-thinking community.
 Soon after my diagnosis, I found myself in the office of a holistic practitioner, who became my first mentor and helped me to understand the root cause of my illness – what mental, emotional, and physical circumstances had set off the immune dysfunction that led my body to turn against itself.
 This way of thinking about disease was entirely new to me and has led to a life-long curiosity about how our bodies and spirits express health and disease, and how to achieve true healing.

-In my own journey with a chronic disease, I have personally experienced that in order to maintain a full life, a balance must often be struck between the best of what both conventional and alternative medicine have to offer.
+In my own journey with a chronic disease, I have personally experienced that in order to maintain a full life, a balance must be struck between the best of what both conventional and alternative medicine have to offer.
 I understand the physical and emotional toll that chronic pain and illness take, and I have always approached medicine from the standpoint that we need to make choices that are the best for our unique bodies and life circumstances.
 After years of navigating between conventional and alternative medicine, I truly believe that both systems have powerful tools to offer, and I aim to help my patients make informed decisions that lead to the most fulfilling life possible.
 I love collaborating with conventional medical practitioners and specialists to provide my patients with the absolute best care possible.